whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 There were two outcomes with the new SF OpenData neighbourhood records.
 These outcomes were either:

-* **A** - The modified SF OpenData record was joined to an existing Who's On First (WoF) record, the existing WoF geometry was archived as an alt-geometry, and the SF OpenData was added to the record's default geometry.
-Names were also updated.
+* **A** - The modified SF OpenData record was joined to an existing Who's On First record, the existing WoF geometry was archived as an alt-geometry, and the SF OpenData was added to the record's default geometry.
+Names were also updated, with new attributes given to the existing records.

-* **B** - The modified government-provided record did not join to an existing record.
+* **B** - The modified SF OpenData record did not join to an existing record.
 A new ID and record for the neighbourhood feature was created.
-We need to add a new WoF record for this place.
+This option requires a completely new `wof:id` (minted by Brooklyn Integers).

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/all_hoods.png">

 _Image: SF OpenData neighbourhoods projected in QGIS, purple representing new records and orange representing updated records._

 _Note: Our data source for San Francisco included large parks as separate neighbourhood shapes (see: Golden Gate Park, McLaren Park), but some authoritative data sources do not include large parks and open spaces as individual neighbourhoods.
 If this is the case in your locality, you'll need to split large parks from their current neighbourhood shape, creating new neighbourhood shapes for them.
 As a general rule, parks over one million square meters (roughly 250 acres) should have their own neighbourhood record.
-Because the authoritative shapes will be modified when creating new park shapes, set the `src:geom` field to `mapzen` (or another chosen name that is different from the authoritative source)._
+Because the authoritative shapes will be modified when creating new park shapes, we set the `src:geom` field to [`mz`](https://github.com/whosonfirst/whosonfirst-sources/blob/master/sources/mapzen.json) (you can choose another source name that is different from the authoritative source, if you modify the source shape)._

 The SF OpenData source contained 117 neighbourhood records, four of which were combination names.